 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, preparing coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 As a student at Kingston University, we will make sure you have access to appropriate advice regarding your academic development.
 You will also be able to use the University's support services.

-10% of your time is spent in timetabled teaching and learning activity
+9% of your time is spent in timetabled learning and teaching activity

 Type of teaching and learning

 Assessment typically comprises exams (e.g. test or exam), practical (e.g. presentations, performance) and coursework (e.g. essays, reports, self-assessment, portfolios, dissertation).
 The approximate percentage for how you will be assessed on this course is as follows:

 We aim to provide feedback on assessments within 20 working days.